TatsunoriMarumo/myBCIT-Guide/README.md

 VS Code was our primary tool for editing and previewing the Markdown content.
 It made our writing process easier to manage the documentation project with its useful extensions such as spell checker.

 ### Learning Best Practices For Web Writing
-Even in a busy situation, we frequently discussed our project and notified each other when document was updated.
-We greatly appreciate this practice  as it helped us keep track of our team member's tasks and made it clear what needed to be done.
+Even in busy situations, we frequently discussed our project and notified each other when the document was updated.
+We greatly appreciate this practice as it helped us keep track of our team members' tasks and made it clear what needed to be done.

 ## Conclusion
 We have created this guide using the web design knowledge and documentation skills we learned in CST to make it easier for all new students entering BCIT to understand.